-Justin Ko

-1 Tangent Line Problem

-Question: Given the graph of a function y = f(x), what is the slope of the curve at the point (a, f(a))?
+1 The Tangent Line Problem and the Derivative Question: Given the graph of a function y = f(x), what is the slope of the curve at the point (a, f(a))?

 Our strategy is to approximate the slope by a limit of secant lines between points (a, f(a)) and (b, f(b)).
 The approximation improves as b gets closer and closer to a.